rd--/blksc3/md/glossary.md

 ## Program Oracle

 The program oracle (易) selects at random from a subset of the list of programs in the program menu.
+The 易 button can be selected using the _r_ access key.

 ## Programs

 There is a list of illustrative SuperCollider [Programs](https://blksc3.rohandrape.net/?e=help/Program/--Programs--) that have been translated into block drawings.
 The programs are arranged by author initials and include references to the original sources.
 The _Programs_ menu can be selected using the _p_ access key.

+## Replace

+The _Replace_ button evaluates the program in the workspace and sends the answer to the synthesiser, apllying a cross-fade with the previous program.
+There is also a _Replace_ entry in the workspace context menu.
+The _Replace_ button can be selected using the _-_ access key.

+## Reset

+The _Reset_ button resets the synthesiser.
+There is also a _Reset_ entry in the workspace context menu.
+The _Reset_ button can be selected using the _._ access key.

 ## Scalable Vector Graphics